sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex3Task2"></a>
 #### Task 2 - Submit Feedback from within the App ####

-In this task you will use the HockeyApp feedback form to see how users can provide feedback from an app into HockeyApp.
+In this task, you will use the HockeyApp feedback form to see how users can provide feedback from an app into HockeyApp.

 1. In the upper left menu, click the "hamburger" icon to open the Settings.